Skip to content

 mysqli.default_socket = /var/lib/mysql/mysql.sock

-The date.timezone parameter should be adjusted to the local time zone (see List of supported time zones).
+The parameter date.timezone should be adjusted to the local time zone (see list of supported time zones).

-Afterwards, the Apache web server is restarted:
+The Apache Web server is then restarted:

 1